bojanpopic/developer.joomlatools.com/extensions/logman.md

 title: LOGman
 ---

-LOGman is our activity logging extension for Joomla!.
+LOGman is our activity logging extension for Joomla.
 It is built on top of a reusable activities component that exposes an API for developing powerful activity aware applications.

 The API was greatly inspired and fully adheres to the [Activitiy Streams specification](http://activitystrea.ms/).
 It currently supports and extends the [first version](http://activitystrea.ms/specs/json/1.0/) of the specification.
 This is an excellent source of information for any developer looking forward to develop applications that deal with activity streams.